monero-ecosystem/monero-python/docs/source/index.rst

 Python module for Monero
 ========================

+.. warning:: **URGENT SECURITY UPDATE**
+   The version 1.0.2 contains an urgent security update in the output recognition code.
+If you're using the module for scanning transactions and identifying outputs using the secret view key, UPDATE THE SOFTWARE IMMEDIATELY.
+   Otherwise you're safe.
+Standard wallet operations like receiving payments, spending, address generation etc. are NOT AFFECTED.

 Welcome to the documentation for the ``monero`` Python module.

 The aim of this project is to offer a set of tools for interacting with Monero